Leave provisions: what’s new?

 Paternity and parental leave

-The current length of service requirement for paternity leave and parental leave will be removed from 6 April 2026, meaning eligible employees will be entitled to take this leave from day one.
-The current restriction on taking paternity leave after shared parental leave is also being removed at the same time.
+Since 6 April 2026, the length of service requirement for paternity leave and parental leave have been removed.
+This means eligible employees are now entitled to take this leave from day one.
+The previous restriction preventing employees from taking paternity leave after shared parental leave has also been removed.

 Statutory Sick Pay

-Statutory Sick Pay (SSP) will also become more accessible, with the removal of both the waiting period and the Lower Earnings Limit.
+Since 6 April 2026, Statutory Sick Pay (SSP) has become more accessible following the removal of both the waiting period and the Lower Earnings Limit.

 Costs of short-term absence will increase unless you pay enhanced sick pay and you may experience higher levels of short-term absence.